-- A. The Proposer or a Seconder (Seconder 1 or Seconder 2) submits the online nomination form and includes the candidate's CV.
-The person who submits the nomination must also confirm the candidate's agreement for the nomination to proceed.
-Seconder 1 must also provide a referee's report. - B. Members of the Panel Committees consider and rank nominations in their Panel. - C. The National Office conducts a Panel Ballot to provide an opportunity for all Fellows in the relevant Panel to indicate the level of support for each candidate in their Panel (Strongly Support; Support; Do Not Support; Strongly Do Not Support; or Abstain).
-Fellows are sent an electronic Ballot Paper and a copy of the nomination form for each candidate. - D. Panel Chairs discuss the results of the Panel Ballot and the aggregated rankings from Panel Committee members with their Panel Committees.
-The Panel Committee provides an overall rank for each candidate (in order of merit) and determines the candidates for whom independent assessment reports will be sought.
+- A. The Fellow who intends to submit the nomination provides the candidate with a copy of these nomination guidelines and obtains the candidate's agreement to proceed with the nomination. - B. The Proposer or a Seconder (Seconder 1 or Seconder 2) submits the online nomination form and includes the candidate's CV.
+Seconder 1 must also provide a referee's report. - C. The National Office sends a nomination consent and disclosure form to the candidate via email.
+Candidates must complete and submit the online consent form for the nomination to proceed. - D. Members of the Panel Committees assess and score candidates in their Panel against the election criteria. - E. The National Office conducts a Panel Ballot to provide an opportunity for all Fellows in the relevant Panel to indicate the level of support for each candidate in their Panel (Strongly Support; Support; Do Not Support; Strongly Do Not Support; or Abstain).
+Fellows are sent an electronic Ballot Paper and a copy of the nomination form for each candidate.

-- E. The Membership Committee reviews all nominees and determines any additional nominees from each Panel, beyond the recommendations of the Panel Committee, for whom assessment reports will be sought. - F. The Panel Chair, following consultation with the Panel Committee and, as appropriate, with Fellows who have special interest or expertise in the candidate's area (but not in consultation with either the Proposer, Seconders, or candidate), recommends the names of three independent assessors to the National Office.
+- F. Panel Committees meet to discuss the results of the Panel Ballot, the aggregated scores from Panel Committee members, and the election criteria weightings to be applied for each candidate.
+The Panel Committee provides an overall rank for each candidate (in order of merit) and determines the candidates for whom independent assessment reports will be sought. - G. The Membership Committee reviews all nominees and determines any additional nominees from each Panel, beyond the recommendations of the Panel Committee, for whom assessment reports will be sought. - H. The Panel Chair, following consultation with the Panel Committee and, as appropriate, with Fellows who have special interest or expertise in the candidate's area, recommends the names of three independent assessors to the National Office.
 Assessors would normally be experts in the candidate's field.
-Each assessor must be a distinguished scholar and, if resident in Australia, must be a Fellow of one of the Australian Learned Academies. - G. The National Office obtains the assessor reports.
-No nomination can be considered by the Membership Committee unless it has at least one independent assessment report. - H. The Membership Committee meets to consider all nominations and associated documentation (including Panel Ballot results, panel committee rankings and recommendations, and referee and assessor reports), and then determines a list of candidates to go to the General Ballot of all Fellows of the Academy.
+Each assessor must be a distinguished scholar and, if resident in Australia, must be a Fellow of one of the Australian Learned Academies. - I. The National Office obtains the assessor reports.
+No nomination can be considered by the Membership Committee unless it has at least one independent assessment report. - J. The Membership Committee meets to consider all nominations and associated documentation (including Panel Ballot results, panel committee rankings and recommendations, and referee and assessor reports), and then determines a list of candidates to go to the General Ballot of all Fellows of the Academy.
 Candidates not listed on the General Ballot are notified along with their Proposer prior to the Ballot launch.
-While the Membership Committee gives careful consideration to nominations, it is not able to provide feedback on individual nominations. - I. The National Office conducts the General Ballot.
-All Fellows receive an electronic Ballot paper comprising the list of candidates who have been put forward by the Membership Committee, and a copy of the nomination form for each of these candidates.
-The voting options on the Ballot are Yes, No, and Abstain. - J. The National Office analyses the ballot results and determines who has been elected.
-The support of at least 50% of the total membership or at least 75% of Fellows voting in the General Ballot is required to be elected.
-All candidates are notified of the outcome of their nomination in writing.
-The Fellowship is notified of the names of the new Fellows in the Annual Report. - K. The new Fellows are welcomed and introduced at the Annual General Meeting.
-A New Fellows Induction is also held in conjunction with the AGM.
+While the Membership Committee gives careful consideration to nominations, it is not able to provide feedback on individual nominations.